August 12, 2022

-If you have tested positive for COVID-19 infection, have symptoms compatible with COVID-19 or if a healthcare provider or public health official has told you that COVID-19 infection is suspected because you have been exposed to a person with COVID-19, you must follow the home isolation instructions below.
+If you have tested positive for COVID-19 infection or if a healthcare provider or public health official has told you that COVID-19 infection is suspected, you must follow the home isolation instructions below.
 These steps will help prevent the disease from spreading to others in your household and community.
 You should also follow these instructions if you suspect that you have COVID-19, even if you do not have a known exposure.
 The most common symptoms of COVID-19 are fever, cough, and/or shortness of breath.

 If you have tested positive for COVID-19 infection, you may be contacted by the Department of Public Health to collect information about your close contacts.
 Regardless of whether you are contacted or not, please notify your close contacts of your illness and inform them they may be contacted by the Department of Public Health.
 More information for your close contacts can be found here: https://dph.georgia.gov/contact.

 Separate yourself from other people and animals in your home